An inductive model structure for strict $\infty$-categories

-Moreover, because $\iota_p$ is the inclusion of a full subcategory, we will often identify $X$ and $\iota_p X$ in our notation.
+\begin{notation} Because $\iota_p$ is the inclusion of a full subcategory, we will often identify $X$ and $\iota_p X$ in our notation.
 In the same way, for a morphism $f\in \Hom(X,\tau_m(Y))$, the corresponding morphism in $\Hom(\iota_p X,Y)$ will also be denoted $f$. \end{notation}